TheresaLui/SelfHelpContent_v2/articles/microsoft.servicefabric/servicefabric-tb-error-upgrade-the-service-mooncake.md

 ## **Recommended steps**

 1. Make sure Cluster is in healthy state by checking Service Fabric Explorer, and if there are any warnings/Error investigate and fix those first.
-2. Make sure version numbers updated in the service manifest file.
+2. Make sure version numbers are updated in the service manifest file.

 ## **Recommended documents**